Relative Entailment Among Probabilistic Implications: Introduction

-The contributions of \cite{Balcazar} that are relevant to the present paper are chiefly syntactic characterizations of one partial implication entailing another, and of two partial implications entailing another.
-Further details are provided below; for the time being, we simply indicate that, whereas the case of one premise is quite natural, the case of two premises is quite complex.
-For perspective, let's briefly consider here the case of transitivity.
-In contrast with full implications, which obey it, here transitivity fails: it is not difficult to see that, if $X\to Y$ has confidence over $\g$, and $Y\to Z$ as well, still most occurrences of $Y$ could be without $X$, leaving low or even zero confidence for $X\to Z$.
+But, then, what about using more than one premise?
+Entailment among partial implications is quite different from entailment among classical implications.
+First, Transitivity fails: it is not difficult to see that, if $X\to Y$ has confidence over $\g$, and $Y\to Z$ as well, still most occurrences of $Y$ could be without $X$, leaving low or even zero confidence for $X\to Z$.
 Even if we consider $X\to Y$ and $XY\to Z$, the probabilities multiply together and leave just $\g^2 < \g$ as provable threshold.
-(Cf.~\cite{Balcazar}.)
+(Cf.~\cite{Balcazar} for further details.)

+Moreover, Augmentation fails as well.
+While $A \dto B$ classically entails $AC \dto BC$, such entailment fails badly for partial implications:

+\begin{exa} Consider a dataset consisting of many transactions $AB$, plus exactly one transaction $AC$.
+Then $A \to B$ can have as high a confidence as desired, by enlarging the dataset, while $AC \to BC$ has confidence zero. \end{exa}

-A tempting intuition is to generalize the observation and jump to the statement that no nontrivial consequence follows from two partial implications; however, this statement is wrong, and an explicit example of proper entailment from two premises is given in the same reference and restated below in Section~\ref{sec:uptotwopremises}.
+A tempting intuition is to generalize the observation and jump to the statement that no nontrivial consequence follows from two partial implications; however, this statement is wrong.
+We reproduce below in Section~\ref{sec:uptotwopremises} a characterization from \cite{Balcazar} of the cases of proper entailment from two premises; for this introduction, we just present some explicit examples, which motivate as well the extensions developed in this paper.
+We employ a simple, famous, and relatively small dataset often used for teaching introductory data analysis courses.
+It~comes from data of each of the passengers of the Titanic.
+Among several existing variants of this dataset, some of them pretty complete, we choose a reduced variant that keeps four attributes, one of them (age) discretized.
+To describe the details of this dataset, we quote:

+\begin{itemize}\item[] ``The titanic dataset gives the values of four categorical attributes for each of the 2201 people on board the Titanic when it struck an iceberg and sank.
+The attributes are social class (first class, second class, third class, crewmember), age (adult or child), sex, and whether or not the person survived.'' \end{itemize}